 The Hyper Cat also sports one of the best hoods in our review.
 This bag uses a relatively unique construction by vertically wrapping the layers of synthetic insulation around the bag and sandwiching loose and more compressible insulation in between continuous layers; this saves weight by reducing stitching.
 According to the North Face, this bag uses less insulation to achieve the same warmth as comparable models.
 This construction method also reduces cold spots, as there is no stitching to compress the insulation.

 The Hyper Cat does use noticeably less insulation on the bottom half of the bag (this saves weight).
 While this is a common strategy used by many sleeping bag manufacturers, it is even more apparent with this bag, because there is only a minimal amount of insulation on the Hyper Cat's lower half.
 However, all of our reviewers felt fine in this bag during our testing, which featured several nights of temperatures around 30F (with a sleeping pad of course).
 In those conditions, we never found that the bag didn't have the ability to keep us warm.
-Compared to the mega classic The North Face Cats Meow, the Hyper Cat is close in terms of warmth, but the Cats Meow is just ever-so-slightly warmer.
+Compared to the mega classic The North Face Cats Meow, the Hyper Cat is close in terms of warmth, but the Cats Meow is undeniably warmer.

 The Hyper Cat tips the scales at 1 lb 14 oz (850 g) which is one of the lightest 20F synthetic bags currently available.
 The North Face did a great job with the design, which works to minimalize weight without sacrificing much in the way of functionality or warmth.
 The Hyper Cat uses a 1/2 length zipper and far less insulation on its lower half, which is a unique design used to reduce weight.